 What to look for when selecting paper for Calligraphy

 When we want to select the paper for calligraphy practice, there are some characteristics that we should consider, and depending on what we value the most, select the paper:

 - Thickness: When working with inks, the thickness of the paper is essential because if a person is too thin, it can bleed to your table.
 Thickness is also an indication of how transparent the paper is.
 The thickness of the paper is measured by weight in two different ways.
 In lbs.
-Or in grams, the way that both methods are measures is very different since when the paper is measured in lb, what they do is stack 500 sheets of paper (a realm), but the sizes of measurement can differ.
+Or in grams, the way that both methods are measures is very different since when the paper is measured in lb, what they do is stack 500 sheets of paper (a ream), but the sizes of measurement can differ.
 This makes it a little confusing.
 When measuring in grams, the measurement is more accurate because the sample size is the same across the board (1 square meter, one sheet).
 If you want to learn a little bit more about how paper is weight, check this post by Strathmore.

 - Smoothness: Paper smoothness refers to the amount of evenness the surface of the paper possesses.
 Factors that play into how smooth the finished paper includes the type of material used to make the paper and the surface treatment it receives in the later phases of production.
 Smooth paper is critical when using brush pens and nibs because the abrasion caused by a rough surface can permanently damage your calligraphy tools (nibs and brush pens)

 - Finish: The finish of the paper refers to the surface treatment that some papers have; these treatments are what can make paper matte, gloss, high gloss, etc. This finished layer can impact the absorbency and also the smoothness of the paper.